 A guide to deposit protection schemes

-Whether you are a tenant or a landlord, read this guide to understand how these compulsory schemes operate
+Whether you are a tenant or a landlord, this guide will help you understand how these compulsory schemes operate.

-Now, thanks to compulsory deposit schemes introduced by the government (www.gov.uk/deposit-protection-schemes-and-landlords/overview), the system is far more transparent and equitable to both parties.
+Now, thanks to compulsory deposit schemes introduced by the Government, the system is far more transparent and equitable to both parties.
 Whether you are a landlord or a tenant, you will need to familiarise yourself with these schemes.
 Here are 12 points to understand or consider.

 1. Deposits are paid at the outset of a tenancy and are typically equivalent to one month’s rent – occasionally more.
 They are designed to cover such things as damage to a property, cleaning and unpaid utility bills.

-2. Landlords are now legally required to safeguard their tenants’ deposits with one of three government-backed deposit protection schemes: Deposit Protection Service (www.depositprotection.com), MyDeposits (www.mydeposits.co.uk) and Tenancy Deposit Scheme (www.tenancydepositscheme.com).
+2. Landlords are now legally required to safeguard their tenants’ deposits with one of three government-backed deposit protection schemes: Deposit Protection Service, MyDeposits and Tenancy Deposit Scheme.
 This legislation applies to all properties let on an assured shorthold tenancy after 6 April, 2007.

 3. Letting agents are empowered to act on behalf of landlords, and often do.